-- Domestic violence - Violence committed by a current or former spouse, by a person with whom you share a child, or by a person with whom you live or have lived as a spouse or intimate partner, including acts of sexual violence, sexual abuse, physical abuse, or the threat of any such abuse. - Dating violence - Violence committed by a person you are dating or have dated, or by a person with whom you have or have had a relationship of a romantic or intimate nature, including acts of sexual violence, sexual abuse, physical abuse, or the threat of any such abuse. - Gender-based harassment - Unwelcome conduct of a non-sexual nature based upon a person's actual or perceived sex, including conduct based on gender identity, gender expression, and non-conformity with gender stereotypes. - Sexual harassment - Unwelcome conduct of a sexual nature that is so severe, persistent, or pervasive as to limit a student's ability to participate in or benefit from an education program or as to create a hostile or abusive educational environment, including but not limited to the following: - Unwelcome sexual advances - Requests for sexual favors - Sexual exploitation - Offering employment or educational benefits in exchange for sexual favors - Threatening or taking negative action in the event of having sexual advances denied and/or after having sexual advances denied, such as a professor threatening to fail a student unless the student agrees to date the professor - Graphic verbal comments about an individual's body or appearance - Spreading sexual rumors - Touching an individual's body or clothing (including one's own) in a sexual way, such as grabbing, brushing against, patting, pinching, bumping, rubbing, kissing, fondling, etc. - Other verbal or non-verbal conduct of a sexual nature - Other sexual misconduct and/or sexual violence including stalking, dating violence, and domestic violence - Sex discrimination and/or gender discrimination - Treating an individual unfavorably or adversely based upon that individual's sex and/or gender in the context of educational or employment activities, programs, or benefits, such as in admissions, hiring, selection for and/or participation in projects, teams, or events, provision of wages or benefits, selection for promotions, etc. - Retaliation - Taking adverse action against an individual for making a good faith report of prohibited behavior, for participating in any investigation or proceeding into such behavior, and/or otherwise cooperating with the College's efforts to prevent and remediate sexual misconduct in its community, including but not limited to engaging in intimidation, threats, coercion, and/or adverse actions regarding education or employment. - Retaliation does not exist where an individual pursue actions in good faith in response to a report of prohibited behavior, such as an accused individual offering evidence in his/her own defense.

-- Retaliation may be committed by an accused individual, a reporting individual, or any other person or group of persons. - Retaliation may exist even where an underlying report that was made in good faith was found to be unsubstantiated by evidence and/or the accused individual was determined to be 'not responsible.' - Other sexual violence - Other inappropriate behavior of a sexual nature
+" Violence committed by a person you are dating or have dated, or by a person with whom you have or have had a relationship of a romantic or intimate nature, including acts of sexual violence, sexual abuse, physical abuse, or the threat of any such abuse.

+- Gender-based harassment

+- " Unwelcome conduct of a non-sexual nature based upon a person's actual or perceived sex, including conduct based on gender identity, gender expression, and non-conformity with gender stereotypes.

+- Sexual harassment

+Unwelcome conduct of a sexual nature that is so severe, persistent, or pervasive as to limit a student's ability to participate in or benefit from an education program or as to create a hostile or abusive educational environment, including but not limited to the following:

+- Unwelcome sexual advances - Requests for sexual favors - Sexual exploitation - Offering employment or educational benefits in exchange for sexual favors - Threatening or taking negative action in the event of having sexual advances denied and/or after having sexual advances denied, such as a professor threatening to fail a student unless the student agrees to date the professor - Graphic verbal comments about an individual's body or appearance - Spreading sexual rumors - Touching an individual's body or clothing (including one's own) in a sexual way, such as grabbing, brushing against, patting, pinching, bumping, rubbing, kissing, fondling, etc. - Other verbal or non-verbal conduct of a sexual nature - Other sexual misconduct and/or sexual violence including stalking, dating violence, and domestic violence - Sex discrimination and/or gender discrimination - " Treating an individual unfavorably or adversely based upon that individual's sex and/or gender in the context of educational or employment activities, programs, or benefits, such as in admissions, hiring, selection for and/or participation in projects, teams, or events, provision of wages or benefits, selection for promotions, etc. - Retaliation - " Taking adverse action against an individual for making a good faith report of prohibited behavior, for participating in any investigation or proceeding into such behavior, and/or otherwise cooperating with the College's efforts to prevent and remediate sexual misconduct in its community, including but not limited to engaging in intimidation, threats, coercion, and/or adverse actions regarding education or employment. - " Retaliation does not exist where an individual pursue actions in good faith in response to a report of prohibited behavior, such as an accused individual offering evidence in his/her own defense. - " Retaliation may be committed by an accused individual, a reporting individual, or any other person or group of persons. - " Retaliation may exist even where an underlying report that was made in good faith was found to be unsubstantiated by evidence and/or the accused individual was determined to be 'not responsible.' - Other sexual violence - Other inappropriate behavior of a sexual nature